top of page

 Add the onions, garlic and water to a small blender and purée till very smooth.

 Heat a small saucepan with the butter and add the onion purée.
-Sauté on low heat for 3-4 minutes till the water has evaporated completely and the paste begins to get sautéed in the butter.
-While the onions are cooking add the chili flakes and saffron.
-The sauce will begin to bubble with the butter and turn a bright yellow from the saffron.
+Sauté on low heat for 3-4 minutes until the water has evaporated completely and the paste begins to sautéed in the butter.
+While the onions are cooking, add the chili flakes and saffron.
+The sauce will begin to bubble with the butter and turn bright yellow from the saffron.

 To serve:

-Line the filled dates on a foil-lines baking sheet separating them by a bit.
-Bake for 10-12 minutes till heated through.
+Line the filled dates on a foil-lined baking sheet, separating them by a bit.
+Bake for 10-12 minutes until heated through.

 Meanwhile, heat the sauce up to a gentle simmer.

-Add most of the sauce to a plate and either spread out in concentric circles, or create a splatter pattern with the sauce or add the sauce to the center and brush out creating a brushed pattern, let yourself be creative.
-Add the warm dates on top and drizzle or splatter the dates with the remaining sauce.
+Add most of the sauce to a plate and either spread it out in concentric circles, create a splatter pattern with the sauce, or add the sauce to the center and brush it out, creating a brushed pattern.
+Let yourself be creative.
+Add the warm dates on top and drizzle or splatter them with the remaining sauce.
 Serve at once.

 • Facebook